osquery/osquery/docs/wiki/installation/custom-packages.md

 The distributable package can be found at `./build/darwin/osquery-VERSION.pkg`.

-You can now use your existing package distribution system ([JAMF](http://www.jamfsoftware.com/), [Chef](https://www.getchef.com/chef/), etc) to push this package to your infrastructure.
+You can now use your existing package distribution system ([JAMF](http://www.jamfsoftware.com/), [Chef](https://www.getchef.com/chef/), etc.) to push this package to your infrastructure.

 ### Custom LaunchDaemon